The most frequently asked questions about listed options in SG

 Seven frequently asked questions.

 Option trades involve a significant risk of loss and may not be suitable for all investors.
 Please read the Characteristics and Risks of Standardized Options before proceeding further.
 This note is not an offer or solicitation to buy/sell securities.
-No representation is made that any account will or is likely to achieve profits or losses similar to those discussed herein.
+No representation is made that any account will or will likely achieve profits or losses like those discussed herein.
 Past performance is not indicative of future results.

 1) How do I calculate the intrinsic value of an option?

-The intrinsic value is the difference between the underlying price and the strike price.
-Call options have a positive intrinsic value if the underlying price is higher than the strike price.
+The intrinsic value is the difference between the underlying and strike prices.
+Call options have a positive intrinsic value if the underlying price exceeds the strike price.
 There is a positive intrinsic value if the underlying price is lower than the strike price for put options.

 2) What is an option spread?